-Adjust the spring preload as follows.
-To increase the spring preload and thereby harden the suspension, turn the adjusting ring on each shock absorber assembly in direction (a).
-To decrease the spring preload and thereby soften the suspension, turn the adjusting ring on each shock absorber assembly in direction (b).
+2. To increase the spring preload and thereby harden the suspension. turn the adjusting ring in direction (a).
+To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b).

-Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.
+- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.